Does air pollution make outdoor exercise risky? What if you have asthma or another health problem?

 - Increased risk of asthma development

-- Worsening of existing asthma
+- Worsening of existing asthma or other lung conditions

 - Increased risk of heart attacks and strokes